robertomiranda/delegated_type/README.md

 Comment < Entry
 ```

-How do you show a feed that has both +Message+ and +Comment+ records, which can be easily paginated?
+How do you show a feed that has both `Message` and `Comment` records, which can be easily paginated?
 Well, you can't!
 Messages are backed by a messages table and comments by a comments table.
 You can't pull from both tables at once and use a consistent OFFSET/LIMIT scheme.

 You can get around the pagination problem by using single-table inheritance, but now you're forced into a single mega table with all the attributes from all subclasses.
 No matter how divergent.
 If a Messagehas a subject, but the comment does not, well, now the comment does anyway!
 So STI works best when there's little divergence between the subclasses and their attributes.